-Pharmacology: Pharmacodynamics: Pharmacodynamic effects: The pharmacological activity of oxcarbazepine is primarily exerted through the metabolite (MHD) (see Pharmacokinetics as follows).
-The mechanism of action of oxcarbazepine and MHD is thought to be mainly based on blockade of voltage-sensitive sodium channels, thus resulting in stabilisation of hyperexcited neural membranes, inhibition of repetitive neuronal firing, and diminishment of propagation of synaptic impulses.
+Pharmacology: Mechanism of action: The pharmacological activity of Trileptal (oxcarbazepine) is primarily exerted through the metabolite (MHD) of oxcarbazepine (see Pharmacology: PHARMACOKINETICS: Biotransformation/Metabolism as follows).
+The mechanism of action of oxcarbazepine and MHD is thought to be mainly based on blockade of voltage-sensitive sodium channels, thus resulting in stabilization of hyperexcited neural membranes, inhibition of repetitive neuronal firing, and diminishment of propagation of synaptic impulses.
 In addition, increased potassium conductance and modulation of high-voltage activated calcium channels may also contribute to the anticonvulsant effects.
 No significant interactions with brain neurotransmitter or modulator receptor sites were found.

-Oxcarbazepine and its active metabolite (MHD) are potent and efficacious anticonvulsants in animals.
-They protected rodents against generalised tonic-clonic and, to a lesser degree, clonic seizures, and abolished or reduced the frequency of chronically recurring partial seizures in Rhesus monkeys with aluminum implants.
+Pharmacodynamics: Oxcarbazepine and its active metabolite (MHD), are potent and efficacious anticonvulsants in animals.
+They protected rodents against generalized tonic-clonic and, to a lesser degree, clonic seizures, and abolished or reduced the frequency of chronically recurring partial seizures in Rhesus monkeys with aluminum implants.
 No tolerance (i.e. attenuation of anticonvulsive activity) against tonic-clonic seizures was observed when mice and rats were treated daily for 5 days or 4 weeks, respectively, with oxcarbazepine or MHD.

-Pharmacokinetics: Absorption: Following oral administration of oxcarbazepine, it is completely absorbed and extensively metabolised to its pharmacologically active metabolite (MHD).
+Pharmacokinetics: Absorption: Following oral administration of Trileptal tablets, oxcarbazepine is completely absorbed and extensively metabolized to its pharmacologically active metabolite (10-monohydroxy derivative, MHD).

-After single dose administration of 600 mg oxcarbazepine to healthy male volunteers under fasted conditions, the mean Cmax value of MHD was 34 μmol/l, with a corresponding median tmax of 4.5 hours.
+After single dose administration of 600 mg Trileptal tablets to healthy male volunteers under fasted conditions, the mean Cmax value of MHD was 34 micromol/L, with a corresponding median tmax of 4.5 hours.

 In a mass balance study in man, only 2 % of total radioactivity in plasma was due to unchanged oxcarbazepine, approximately 70 % was due to MHD, and the remainder attributable to minor secondary metabolites which were rapidly eliminated.

-Food has no effect on the rate and extent of absorption of oxcarbazepine, therefore, Kusapin can be taken with or without food.
+Food has no effect on the rate and extent of absorption of oxcarbazepine, therefore, Trileptal can be taken with or without food (see DOSAGE & ADMINISTRATION).

-Distribution: The apparent volume of distribution of MHD is 49 litres.
+Distribution: The apparent volume of distribution of MHD is 49 liters.

-Approximately 40 % of MHD is bound to serum proteins, predominantly to albumin.
+Approximately 40 % of MHD, is bound to serum proteins, predominately to albumin.
 Binding was independent of the serum concentration within the therapeutically relevant range.
 Oxcarbazepine and MHD do not bind to alpha-1-acid glycoprotein.

-Metabolism: Oxcarbazepine is rapidly reduced by cytosolic enzymes in the liver to MHD, which is primarily responsible for the pharmacological effect of oxcarbazepine.
-MHD is metabolised further by conjugation with glucuronic acid.
-Minor amounts (4 % of the dose) are oxidised to the pharmacologically inactive metabolite (10, 11-dihydroxy derivative, DHD).
+Biotransformation/Metabolism: Oxcarbazepine is rapidly reduced by cytosolic enzymes in the liver to MHD, which is primarily responsible for the pharmacological effect of Trileptal.
+MHD is metabolized further by conjugation with glucuronic acid.
+Minor amounts (4 % of the dose) are oxidized to the pharmacologically inactive metabolite (10, 11-dihydroxy derivative, DHD).

-Elimination: Oxcarbazepine is cleared from the body mostly in the form of metabolites which are predominantly excreted by the kidneys.
-More than 95 % of the dose appears in the urine, with less than 1 % as unchanged oxcarbazepine.
-Faecal excretion accounts for less than 4 % of the administered dose.
-Approximately 80 % of the dose is excreted in the urine either as glucuronides of MHD (49 %) or as unchanged MHD (27 %), whereas the inactive DHD accounts for approximately 3 % and conjugates of oxcarbazepine account for 13% of the dose.
+Elimination: Oxcarbazepine is cleared from the body mostly in the form of metabolites, which are predominantly excreted by the kidneys.
+More than 95% of the dose appears in the urine, with less than 1% as unchanged oxcarbazepine.
+Fecal excretion accounts for less than 4% of the administered dose.
+Approximately 80% of the dose is excreted in the urine either as glucuronides of MHD (49%) or as unchanged MHD (27%), whereas the inactive DHD accounts for approximately 3% and conjugates of oxcarbazepine account for 13% of the dose.

 Oxcarbazepine is rapidly eliminated from the plasma with apparent half-life values between 1.3 and 2.3 hours.
 In contrast, the apparent plasma half-life of MHD averaged 9.3 ± 1.8 h.

-Dose proportionality: Steady-state plasma concentrations of MHD are reached within 2 - 3 days in patients when oxcarbazepine is given twice a day.
+Linearity/non-linearity: Steady-state plasma concentrations of MHD are reached within 2 to 3 days in patients when Trileptal is given twice a day.
 At steady-state, the pharmacokinetics of MHD are linear and show dose proportionality across the dose range of 300 to 2,400 mg/day.

-Special populations: Patients with hepatic impairment: The pharmacokinetics and metabolism of oxcarbazepine and MHD were evaluated in healthy volunteers and hepatically impaired subjects after a single 900 mg oral dose.
+Special populations: Hepatic impairment: The pharmacokinetics and metabolism of oxcarbazepine and MHD were evaluated in healthy volunteers and hepatically impaired subjects after a single 900 mg oral dose.
 Mild to moderate hepatic impairment did not affect the pharmacokinetics of oxcarbazepine and MHD.
-Oxcarbazepine has not been studied in patients with severe hepatic impairment.
+Trileptal has not been studied in patients with severe hepatic impairment.

-Patients with renal impairment: There is a linear correlation between creatinine clearance and the renal clearance of MHD.
-When oxcarbazepine is administered as a single 300 mg dose, in renally impaired patients (creatinine clearance < 30 mL/min) the elimination half-life of MHD is prolonged by 60-90 % (16 to 19 hours) with a two fold increase in AUC compared to adults with normal renal function (10 hours).
+Renal impairment: There is a linear correlation between creatinine clearance and the renal clearance of MHD.
+When Trileptal is administered as a single 300 mg dose, in renally impaired patients (creatinine clearance < 30 mL/min), the elimination half-life of MHD is prolonged by up to 19 hours, with a two fold increase in AUC.

-Elderly: Following administration of single (300 mg) and multiple doses (600 mg/day) of oxcarbazepine in elderly volunteers (60 - 82 years of age), the maximum plasma concentrations and AUC values of MHD were 30% - 60% higher than in younger volunteers (18 - 32 years of age).
-Comparisons of creatinine clearances in young and elderly volunteers indicate that the difference was due to age-related reductions in creatinine clearance.
+Geriatric patients (65 years or above): Following administration of single (300 mg) and multiple doses (600 mg/day) of Trileptal in elderly volunteers (60 to 82 years of age), the maximum plasma concentrations and AUC values of MHD were 30 to 60 % higher than in younger volunteers (18 to 32 years of age).
+Comparisons of creatinine clearance in young and elderly volunteers indicate that the difference was due to age-related reductions in creatinine clearance.
 No special dose recommendations are necessary because therapeutic doses are individually adjusted.